 How Else Can I Determine if the Water is Safe for Drinking?

 - Smell it.
-Reclaimed water should have an odor to it.
+Unsafe water should have an odor to it.

 - Read online reviews.
 Campendium and FreeRoam are two great places that list RV dump stations and offer crowd-sourced reviews.
 FreeRoam will let you filter listings by, “Fresh Water”.